The art described it: “He bowls and bowls again.” Abdul Qadir has a special place in the leg-spin Hall of Fame for a variety of reasons.

-He’s not the least being that he virtually revived a dying art.
-Abdul Qadir’s other distinctions were blowing away the myth that attacking spin bowling was of no use in one-dayers by forming a lethal combination with Imran Khan.
-The later proved wrong the age-old dictum, if not completely at least partially, that fast bowlers hunt only in pairs.
+He’s not the least, being that he virtually revived a dying art.
+Abdul Qadir’s other distinctions were blowing away the myth that attacking spin bowling was of no use in one-pagers by forming a lethal combination with Imran Khan.
+Later, he proved wrong the age-old dictum, if not completely, at least partially, that fast bowlers hunt only in pairs.

-He did not get many wickets, but his match-winning six in the Lord’s Test.
-That was only Pakistan’s second victory till than on English soil, being his main haul.
+He did not get many wickets, but his match-winning six in the Lord’s Test That was only Pakistan’s second victory till then on English soil, being his main haul.
 He had received excellent notices in England, and his morale was sky-high.

 Abdul Qadir bagged 22 wickets against Australia in the series that followed in 1982–83.
 With Imran in good nick, the two of them forced Australia to go down 3-0.
 That was Pakistan’s first-ever clean sweep in test-match cricket.

 After that, Abdul Qadir never looked back, winning many matches for Pakistan in both versions of the lame.
 Qadir had a great variety of googlies, a deadly ﬂipper, and a deceptive topspin.
 He was very accurate and daring in ﬂighting the ball.
 He was not afraid to invite the batsman to move down the wicket.
 Likewise, he was not a great spinner of the ball.
 Not only that, but he was thwarted by the Aussies and the Indians, who countered him rather well.